Satellite-im/Uplink-Mobile/docs/ui_library/widgets/u_icon.md

 ## UIconData

-Similiar IconData in flutter, used to accept just the UIcons itens.
+Similar IconData in flutter, used to accept just the UIcons itens.

 ### Fonts